 Capital assets, which include property, plant and equipment, and infrastructure assets (e.g., roads, bridges, and similar items) are reported in the General Operating Fund in the government-wide financial statements.
-Capital assets are defined by the Road Commission as assets with an initial individual cost of more than \$1,000 and an estimated useful life in excess of two years.
+Capital assets are defined by the Road Commission as assets with an initial individual cost of more than \$1,000.
 Such assets are recorded at cost or estimated historical cost of purchase or construction.
 Donated capital assets are recorded at estimated fair market value at the date of donation.